 Depending on what you want to use your platform for, you can decide to pick the right IoT hardware.
 Consider the tools and tips shared above to quickly and easily build your connected devices.
 A suitable IoT hardware piece based on your needs will allow you to get started on engineering smart connected devices of the future.

 Looking for support in IoT hardware development?
-Let Intuz experts collaborate with your hardware designers and launch IoT-embedded apps for IoT devices conveniently.
-Please get in touch with us here.
+Let our experts collaborate with your hardware designers and launch IoT-embedded apps for IoT devices conveniently.
+Please get in touch with Intuz.